 There are a lot of perks to exercising when you’re pregnant.
 Not only does it give you more energy and improve your mood, but it also improves circulation, which then helps keep your skin elastic.
 The APA furthers that pregnancy exercise can also reduce “the possibility of varicose veins and swollen ankles.”

 In tandem with regular exercise, healthy food also wonders for your skin.
 In particular, incorporate more fruits and vegetables rich in vitamins E, C, B2, B3, zinc, and silica.
 Drinking enough water is also crucial in maintaining healthy skin.

 The American College of Obstetricians and Gynecologists recommend women at a healthy weight gain, somewhere between 25-35 pounds.
 Meanwhile, underweight people are advised to gain up to 40 pounds.
 Those who are overweight, only 15-25 pounds.

 As we all know, UV rays can damage the skin’s collagen.
 So if you’re going out, use a mineral sunscreen or a pregnancy-safe moisturizer with SPF.

 What Should You Look For In A Stretch Mark Product?

-Apart from these ingredients that you should avoid, several tried-and-tested ingredients do wonders to help with stretch marks.
+Apart from these ingredients, it would be best if you avoided them.
+Several tried-and-tested ingredients do wonders to help stretch marks.
 These include: